-While Wear OS is showing signs of life again in 2020, for many of us a fitness tracker is still the better wearable option to pair with our Android phones.
+Wear OS is showing signs of life again in 2020 with the Qualcomm Snapdragon Wear 4100 platform possibly delivering the performance and efficiency that has been missing, but for many of us, a fitness tracker is still the better wearable option to pair with our Android phones.
 Fitness trackers can deliver the features most people are looking for from their wearable like basic notifications and of course fitness tracking at a more affordable price and with considerably better battery life.

 Let’s take a look at some of the top options in the market today, regardless of your goals with a wearable there is likely one on this list that will get the job done.

-Battery life is another massive strength for the Mi Band 4 with up to 20 days on a charge, you never need to worry about going away for a weekend or even a week and having to pack another charger for your wearable.
+Battery life is another massive strength for the Mi Band 5 with up to 14 days on a charge, you never need to worry about going away for a weekend or even a week and having to pack another charger for your wearable.
+And for those that used a previous Mi Band the new magnetic charger is awesome, just get it close to the Mi Band and it snaps on and starts charging, no more removing the tracker from its strap to charge it up.

-The Mi Band 4 is able to track treadmill runs, weight training, walking, outdoor runs, cycling, and swimming.
-The outdoor activities will benefit from the connected GPS support which augments the Mi Band 4’s own measurements with the GPS from your smartphone.
-You’ll note swimming on the list and yes that does mean the Mi Band 4 is waterproof, up to 50 meters actually, and it will even identify a variety of different strokes.
+The Mi Band 5 is able to track 11 different exercises including treadmill runs, walking, outdoor runs, cycling, swimming, freestyle (weight training), elliptical, rowing machine, jump rope, indoor cycling, and Yoga.
+Outdoor activities will benefit from the connected GPS support which augments the Mi Band 5’s own measurements with the GPS from your smartphone.
+Naturally, with swim-tracking, the Mi Band 5 is waterproof, up to 50 meters, and it will even identify a variety of different strokes.

-The Mi Band 4 also includes a heart rate monitor, impressive in this price range, if you turn it up to continuous monitoring that will decrease the battery life, but you can still expect to get about two full weeks even with all of the options active.
+The Mi Band 5 also includes a heart rate monitor and new for this model is an Sp02 sensor, both impressive in this price range.
+You choose the frequency of the heart rate monitoring and opting for continuous monitoring will decrease the battery life, but you can still expect to get about 10 days even with all of the options active.

-Mi Band 4 can show a variety of notifications like incoming call and SMS alerts and you can choose to turn on app notifications individually if you have another messaging service or another app that you wish to be notified about immediately.
+Mi Band 5 can show a variety of notifications like incoming calls and SMS and you can choose to turn on app notifications individually if you have another messaging service or another app that you wish to be notified about immediately.
+Some other onboard features include remote music and camera controls for your phone and a find my phone option.

-While the basic black band that comes with it is both neutral and comfortable, there are dozens of different styles and colors available for between $5 and $15 and you can swap the core unit out in just seconds so switching it up for different occasions is quick and easy.
+While the basic black band that comes with it is both neutral and comfortable, there are already quite a few options from other companies for less than $15 and you can swap the core unit out in just seconds so switching it up for different occasions is quick and easy.

 Fitbit is virtually synonymous with fitness tracking and for good reason, the company has been putting out solid hardware and one of the best software experiences for about a decade now.
 While they have definitely stepped into the smartwatch territory with options like the Versa 2, the Versa Lite, and the Ionic, the company still has solid options in the true fitness tracker market like the Inspire line and the Charge line.